Supreme Court upholds Trump travel ban

 It was of him shaking hands with Gorsuch.

-Roberts tried to downplay the political aspects of the case, writing that the presidential proclamation that led to the ban “is squarely within the scope of presidential authority.”
-And he rejected arguments that it was based on the predominant religion of most of the affected countries.
+Roberts tried to play down the political aspects of the case, writing that the presidential proclamation that led to the ban “is squarely within the scope of presidential authority.”
+He said that authority has not been undermined by “this President’s words” and rejected arguments that the order was biased because of the predominant religion of most of the affected countries.

 “The Proclamation is expressly premised on legitimate purposes: preventing entry of nationals who cannot be adequately vetted and inducing other nations to improve their practices,” he wrote.
 “The text says nothing about religion.”